HardlyDifficult/Tutorials/Chapter5.md

  - Change the condition to read 'isTouchingFloor false'.
  - Under 'Settings':
-   - Change the 'Transition Duration' to 0.
+   - Transition Duration: 0
-   - Uncheck 'Can Transition to Self'.
+   - Uncheck 'Can Transition to Self'
  - Create a transition from CharacterJump to CharacterWalk.
- - Select the transition:
+ - Select the transition just created:
-   - Set the condition to 'isTouchingFloor true'.
+   - Add a condition: isTouchingFloor true
-   - Uncheck 'Has Exit Time'.
+   - Uncheck 'Has Exit Time'
-   - Change the 'Transition Duration' to 0.
+   - Transition Duration: 0

 <hr></details><br>
 <details><summary>What did that do?</summary>

+Jump animation:

-A jump animation for the character was added.
+A jump animation for the character was added which simply kicks his feet.
+By default this is way to fast, we slow it down and multiply by the entity's current speed.

+<br>Transition to jump:

 As you jump, the character should kick his feet a bit and then resume walking when he lands.
+We do this with Transitions in the Animator Controller.
+These transitions are driven by conditions, checking the parameters we have populated with the PlayerAnimatorController.

 <hr></details>
 <details><summary>Why transition from Any State instead of from CharacterWalk?</summary>

-Any State is a special 'state' in the Animation Controller, allowing you to define transitions which could happen at any time.
+Any State is a special 'state' in the Animator Controller, allowing you to define transitions which could happen at any time.

 You could create this transiton from the CharacterWalk state instead.
 However I am using Any State because as we add more animations for the character, we won't need to define as many total transitions.